 But - it's also possible that the surgery itself did in fact lead to the development of IBS.

 For some people IBS follows an insult to the gut - dysentery, food poisoning, intestinal flu, abdominal surgery, even pregnancy.
 Long after physical recovery from the trauma to the GI tract, the nerves within the gut retain a "memory" of the insult and remain hyper-sensitive and prone to over- or under-reaction.

-This leaves people with a permanently malfunctioning enteric nervous system, a brain-gut dysfunction in the form of Irritable Bowel Syndrome.
+This leaves people with a permanently malfunctioning enteric nervous system, in the form of Irritable Bowel Syndrome.

 Tip Takeaway: For bile malabsorption and IBS, it's helpful to follow the low fat, high soluble fiber guidelines of the Eating for IBS diet.
 Fat stimulates bile production and worsens diarrhea.
 Soluble fiber helps absorb and bind bile in the GI tract and aids in its removal from the body.

 Heather Van Vorous & Heather's Tummy Care Over 10 Years of IBS Business!

 Have other IBS questions?
 Please call us toll free 866-640-4942.